Skip to main content

 The CNC Pen Plotter is an embedded real-time device designed to physically draw graphics onto a sheet of paper.
 The system acts as a precise executor for coordinate data sent from a PC via USB (UART).
 Instead of relying on a high-level operating system, the STM32 Nucleo-U545RE-Q microcontroller uses DMA to receive a continuous stream of coordinates without blocking the CPU.

 Once the data is parsed, the firmware utilizes Bresenham's line algorithm to calculate the exact interpolation needed to draw straight lines.
-The X and Y axes are driven by two NEMA 17 stepper motors controlled via A4988 motor drivers, ensuring millimeter precision.
-An SG90 micro servo is mounted on the toolhead acting as the Z-axis; it receives PWM signals to lower the pen when drawing or lift it when moving between shapes.
-The entire motion system is strictly synchronized using hardware timers to prevent step loss and maintain smooth kinematics.
+All three axes (X, Y, and Z) are driven by 28BYJ-48 unipolar stepper motors, controlled via ULN2003 drivers.
+The Z-axis motor rotates a mechanism to lower the pen when drawing or lift it when moving between shapes.
+The entire motion system is strictly synchronized using asynchronous Embassy tasks and hardware timers to generate specific step sequences, preventing step loss and maintaining smooth kinematics.

 Motivation

 Translating digital graphics into physical reality requires a deep understanding of hardware-software synchronization.
 While commercial plotters or 3D printers handle this using advanced, pre-built frameworks, building one from scratch entirely in bare-metal Rust (no_std) represents a significant engineering challenge.
-This project was chosen to demonstrate the capability of handling asynchronous real-time communications, strict hardware timer management, and mathematical motion control (linear interpolation) on a highly resource-constrained embedded system.
+This project was chosen to demonstrate the capability of handling asynchronous real-time communications, software-defined stepping sequences (Half-Step/Full-Step) for geared motors, and mathematical motion control (linear interpolation) on a highly resource-constrained embedded system.

 Architecture